John Valery White

 Testy is a member of the American Law Institute and has served on the Board of Governors of the Society of American Law Teachers and on committees and initiatives of the ABA Section on Legal Education.
 She currently serves on the boards of the Washington Law Institute and LSSSE, and she is a nationally sought-after speaker, panelist, and consultant on legal and higher education, leadership, diversity and access, and corporate law and governance.

 Testy is a first-generation college graduate who earned both her undergraduate degree in journalism and her law degree from Indiana University in Bloomington, her hometown.
 She graduated summa cum laude from Indiana University Maurer School of Law-Bloomington, where she was editor in chief of the Indiana Law Journal.
 After graduating, she clerked for Judge Jesse E. Eschbach, U.S. Court of Appeals for the Seventh Circuit.

-Kristin Theis-Álvarez is the dean of admissions and financial aid at the University of California, Berkeley, School of Law.
+Kristin Theis-Álvarez (appointed; term expires May 2023) is the dean of admissions and financial aid at the University of California, Berkeley, School of Law.
 She graduated with high honors from UC Berkeley, earning her BA in rhetoric and Native American studies.
 She went on to earn her JD from Stanford University Law School.
 From 2006 to 2007, Theis-Álvarez worked as coordinator for the Building Young Minds Scholarship Program for Habitat for Humanity East Bay, where she designed and managed a college scholarship program serving low-income high school students.
-Just prior to her current position, she was the associate director of admissions for outreach and recruitment and then the director of admissions and scholarship programs at Berkeley Law.
+Just prior to her current position, she was the associate director of admissions for outreach and recruitment, and then the director of admissions and scholarship programs at Berkeley Law.